andriolisp/queen-city-grub/docs/contracts.md

-highEnd == true when they specifiy that they want some want highend place recommend == true if they'd like to be recommended a place instead foodType == will have a specific food type they might have asked for location == location if a location was found in the message
+highEnd == true when they specifiy that they want some want highend place recommend == true if they'd like to be recommended a place instead foodType == will have a specific food type they might have asked for neighborhood == location if a location was found in the message

 ## Request
 ```